lmorg/murex/docs/commands/openagent.md

 ## Description

-`openagent` creates and destroys handler functions for writing data to the terminal when accessed via `open` and STDOUT is a TTY.
+`openagent` creates and destroys handler functions for writing data to the terminal when accessed via `open` and stdout is a TTY.

 ## Usage